Reinforcement Learning with Action-Triggered Observations: Augmented Policies: Proofs

-} \begin{proof} $\Qpi(x,a)$ is the expected return when starting from $x$, taking action $a$, and following $\pi$ thereafter.
-The term ${\E}_{s\sim b(.|x)}\sbr{r(s,a)}$ is the expected immediate reward for executing action $a$.
-After executing $a$, the environment proceeds to an augmented state that depends on whether a data-burst occurs: \begin{itemize}[before= ,after= ,left=0.3cm, noitemsep] \item with probability $\beta(a)$, the next state $s' \sim b(\cdot \mid x \oplus a)$ matches the next augmented state, and the continuation value is $\Vpi(s')$; \item with probability $\cbeta(a)$, no new state is observed, the next augmented state is $x \oplus a$, and the continuation value is $\Vpi(x \oplus a)$. \end{itemize} Taking expectations and discounting yields the result. \end{proof}
+\textbf{(i) Policy Evaluation.} The quantity $\Qpi(x,a)$ is the expected return when starting from augmented state $x$, taking action $a$, and following $\pi$ thereafter.
+The term ${\E}_{s\sim b(.|x)}[r(s,a)]$ captures the expected immediate reward.
+After executing $a$, the next augmented state depends on whether a data-burst occurs: with probability $\beta(a)$, the next state $s' \sim b(\cdot \mid x \oplus a)$ is observed and the continuation value is $\Vpi(s')$; with probability $\cbeta(a)$, no new state is observed, the augmented state transitions to $x \oplus a$, and the continuation value is $\Vpi(x \oplus a)$.
+Taking expectations and discounting by $\gamma$ yields the claimed expression.